Beat Bama Food Drive collects 229,361 pounds of food in 26th year fighting statewide hunger

 The drive will conclude on Nov.
 21, and a winner will be announced on Nov.
 22.

 Last year, Beat Bama Food Drive collected a total of 255,916 pounds of food.

-To learn more about Beat Bama Food Drive, or to donate, visit www.beatbamafooddrive.com.
+To learn more about Beat Bama Food Drive, visit www.beatbamafooddrive.com.